 With an Islamic Europe, it would be UP TO AMERICA ALONE to preserve the heritage of ROME, ATHENS and JERUSALEM."

-Franklin D. Roosevelt had stated on Labor Day, September 1,1941:
+Franklin D. Roosevelt was a Christian nationalist, proclaiming on Labor Day, September 1,1941:

 Winston Churchill addressed Britain's House of Commons, June 18, 1940:

 "Upon this battle depends the survival of Christian civilization ...